Dr Gillian Petrokofsky Research Associate

 British Woodlands Surveys

 In related work, Gill works with the Sylva Foundation to explore attitudes and behaviour of woodland owners in the UK with respect to managing for multiple objectives and resilience, This social research includes large-scale online surveys and stakeholder workshops involving woodland owners and managers. tree nurseries and professionals with an interest in research and practice in the field.
 To date we have conducted British Woodlands Surveys in 2012, funded by a consortium of The Royal Institution of Chartered Surveyors, Forestry Commission, Woodland Trust, Natural England, and the Institute of Chartered Foresters, in 2014, funded by the Woodland Trust in partnership with the Heritage Lottery Fund, and 2015, with funding from the Forestry Commission and the Woodland Trust.
-The survey for 2017, funded by the Scottish Forestry Trust, Forestry Commission Scotland, and Woodland Trust, is underway, and incorporates, for the first time, phases that engage stakeholders in the framing of the survey. in addition to online engagement there will be workshops in England, Scotland and Wales.
+The survey for 2017, funded by the Scottish Forestry Trust, Forestry Commission Scotland, and Woodland Trust, incorporated, for the first time, phases that engage stakeholders in the framing of the survey. in addition to online engagement there will be workshops in England, Scotland and Wales.
 This was repeated in 2020 for a survey exploring awareness, action and aspirations in the forestry sector in responding to environmental change, funded by Sylva Foundation, Forest Research and the Forestry Commission.
 BWS 2021 is ongoing, in collaboration with Bangor University on threats to oak in the UK.
 More information here.